core-skills/13-spatial-data/program/02_usingspatialdata.md

 | *10 min*  |
 | --------- |

 [Gaussian processes](https://scikit-learn.org/stable/modules/gaussian_process.html#gaussian-process) use the covariance function to determine the spatial continuity between each location during prediction.
 It is equivalent to [kriging](https://www.youtube.com/watch?v=CVkmuwF8cJ8), which is widely used for spatial predictions in geostatistics.
 Gaussian processes can interpolate between observations (i.e., they fit the data perfectly) and quantify the uncertainty of the prediction.
+On the downside, they are computationally demanding.

-If you want to get a better idea at how Gaussian processes work, [Distill](https://distill.pub/2019/visual-exploration-gaussian-processes/) has made a nice, interactive explanation.
+If you want to get a better idea at how Gaussian processes work, [Distill](https://distill.pub/2019/visual-exploration-gaussian-processes/) has made a nice, interactive explanation, and the book [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) by Rasmussen and Williams is a classic in machine learning.
 You can find some examples of spatial predictions using Gaussian processes and other methods in the notebook linked in [this Agile blog post](https://agilescientific.com/blog/2019/3/8/x-lines-of-python-gridding-map-data).
 Finally, Michael Pyrcz has a great [set of lectures](https://www.youtube.com/channel/UCLqEr-xV-ceHdXXXrTId5ig) about statistics, geostatistics, and machine learning.